Article Qualities Revisited

 Spice up your content by including an image every few paragraphs or so, and if you have animations or videos, that's even better!

-(Caution: Just don't randomly grab media files from the Web.
-In some cases, this can get you and us into big troubles!)
+(Caution: Make sure that the media files you use are void of copyright issues.
+If not, this can get you and us into big troubles!)

 Quick Notes on LaTeX